Spiritus Hermeticum: part one

 If we accept that man was made in the image of his Maker—no matter if the words are capable of more than one interpretation, then it follows as night follows day, that the Creator must be a triune being comprising, body, mind and soul, just like His creation, no matter how elevated these principles may be in comparison to ours.
 If He is not 'melted' or 'merged' into whatever or whoever first created Him, as we discussed in the commentary to our occult studies course article on evolution, why should man be?
 This would be retrogression not progression.
 The purpose of life as we discussed in the aforementioned article is the perfection of all things—material and spiritual—and their evolution to ever higher states of consciousness and being.
 Of course, we are all free to wilfully reject this idea and believe in the complete loss of our hard-won individuality, but we hope those of you who are reading this will not do so.
 This has a double meaning which will not be lost on some readers!

 But it is not only in true Gnostic literature that we find echoes of the ancient Egyptian beliefs, many of which were very much misunderstood and distorted on account of the demise of the last of the Mystery Schools some 2,000 years ago which we have alluded to in several of our articles.
 So in time what remained of the original teachings of Hermes became fused with what is called Hellenic culture.
 Most modern writers and thinkers, lacking any knowledge of the Mysteries and even less of Occult Science, have come to the conclusion that the Hermetic beliefs were utterly fantastic.
 One 'eminent' historian even went so far as to call them "the most fantastic product of the human mind."
-What this and similarly misinformed scholars fail to realize is that these teachings only became 'fantastic' after the fusion of their incomplete remnants with Oriental, Hellenic and Gnostic writings, for the reason mentioned above, namely: lack of understanding of the laws and principles of Occult Science once taught in the Mystery Schools.
+What this and similarly misinformed scholars fail to realise is that these teachings only became 'fantastic' after the fusion of their incomplete remnants with Oriental, Hellenic and Gnostic writings, for the reason mentioned above, namely: lack of understanding of the laws and principles of Occult Science once taught in the Mystery Schools.
 Apart from the well known maxim, 'as Above, so below,' there is another Hermetic formula frequently addressed to the Deity which runs: "I am Thou and Thou art I." This formula was regarded as the master-word of Hermeticism which we later find in the saying of Jesus when he states: "I and my Father are One."

 The unnatural alliance between Greek philosophy and Oriental and Egyptian mystic theosophy is a momentous phenomenon of later so-called Paganism; and the studies of the origins of Christian metaphysics are much concerned with it.
 Such mixtures have a natural affinity with magic; and magic, always a power in an age of intellectual decay, became most powerful in the latter age of Hellenism.
 It is a just reproach that Augustine brings against Porphyry, the most notable of the Neoplatonists, that he "wavered between philosophy and a sacrilegious curiosity," that is, a vicious interest in black magic.
 And this is always an ever-present danger to those who seek without true guidance; for black magic has an attraction which the degenerate seeker finds it hard or impossible to resist.
 It is a most fatal sign of mental decay, leading the Higher Self to certain destruction.
 For one can apply the formula: "I am Thou and Thou art I" to the devil as well as to the God of Light.
 We shall discuss this and related ideas more fully in the subsequent articles of this investigation.
 But ere we do so, or indeed, go any further, it is important to ask ourselves: who was Hermes?